Legends of Belize, Sisimita, is a scary female similar to bigfoot believed to roam the jungles of Belize.

 Discover Tata Duende, a legendary jungle gnome and other ancient Central American mythology from Belize with an entertaining and educational slide show and presentation titled, “Legends of Belize.”
-Learn about Belizean landmarks, iconography, and the importance of diversity and mythology in culture.
+Learn about Belizean landmarks, iconography, and the importance of mythology in culture.

 The Legends of Belize slide show and presentation is a fascinating and educational topic for your audience.
 We also provide presentations at keynote speaking events, paranormal conventions, museums, galleries and more.

 According to legend, a little man called Tata Duende, with backwards feet, no thumbs, and a big red hat, protects the forest and animals in Belize, Central America.

 Discover more about Tata Duende, Xtabai, Llorona, Bruja, and other fairytales, folklore, and mythology from Belize.
 Belizean mythic creatures are captured in detailed art with cultural symbols, landmarks, and animals, documented and preserved by Belizean Artists, Dismas and GrissyG.